Note: All entries (if

 Deutschlandhalle

-720312A 12th March: Dusseldorf, West-Germany, Philipshalle
+720312A 12th March: Düsseldorf, West-Germany, Philipshalle

-720401A 1st April: THE
+720401A 1st April: FACES.

-FACES.
 UK TV (BBC2) ‘Sounds For Saturday - The Music Of The

 Faces’, London, Paris Theatre.